Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Introduction

 This paper provides the first comprehensive field experimental evidence in a social policy setting that human oversight of algorithms can achieve efficiency and equity gains.
-We conduct a randomized controlled trial involving hundreds of social workers using an algorithm tool in real time in a challenging, high-stakes policy context: Child Protective Services (CPS).
+The trial involved hundreds of social workers using an algorithm tool in real time in a challenging, high-stakes policy context: Child Protective Services (CPS).
 Each year, CPS agencies in the United States decide how to respond to four million calls of alleged maltreatment involving a tenth of the U.S. child population (\citealt{hhs2019}), a group acutely at risk of negative later-life outcomes (\citealt{doyle2007child}, \citealt{helensdotter2024}).
 Social workers must decide in a matter of minutes which reported families to investigate based on limited information from a caller's present concern for the child and the family's prior history with CPS.
 Agencies do not have the capacity to visit all families, and failure to investigate a child suffering from abuse or neglect can result in costly continued victimization (\citealt{currie2010long}) and, in regular instances, death.
 Misallocation of CPS investigations appears substantial: the majority of first-time confirmed maltreatment victims were previously reported but not investigated.\footnote{Authors' calculations, California investigations from 2014-2019.} Consequently, child welfare practitioners have taken an interest in tools that can help improve workers' allocation of investigations.

 We conducted a large-scale field experiment ($N=4,681$) where, for a randomized set of reported families, worker teams that allocate CPS investigations could consult an algorithm decision support tool in addition to their regular information set.
-The algorithm presented an informative prediction score of children's foster care removal risk, ranging from 1 to 20, based on past records already accessible to workers.
+The algorithm presented an informative prediction score of children's foster care removal risk, ranging from 1 to 20, based on past child welfare records already accessible to workers (70 percent had prior history).
 The tool was only available at this decision stage, tool consultation was voluntary, and workers retained full autonomy in deciding which families to investigate.
 In practice, workers consulted the algorithm in at least 73 percent of decisions.\enlargethispage{0.75em}